 Remove the side branches to have more control over the fall path.

 Start by cutting a notch about two feet off the ground at a 70-degree angle at the side where you want the tree to fall.
-Ensure that the bottom part is deeper than the upper part, and the notch doesn’t go more than one-third through the tree.
+Ensure the bottom is deeper than the upper part, and the notch doesn’t go more than one-third through the tree.

-How to Cut Up a Log
+Step 5: Cut Up a Log

 Cutting logs for firewood or woodwork projects seems daunting.
 However, this job won’t take much time or effort with the right steps.